 The FBYC Junior Division’s primary goal is to provide a safe and fun environment for junior sailors to reach their full potential.
 The program has continued to evolve and grow through the years.
 Its success is due to the continued commitment of the Board of Trustees to develop and support a top level program, including investment in world-class coaches, the commitment from parents and other club members, and the dedication of our young sailors.
 Many of our juniors begin sailing at FBYC at the age of five in Opti Kids and continue to develop their skills through the years in various Junior Week classes and four separate race teams.
 Many continue to sail and compete at the college and adult level and return to give back to the program.
 Each year, members who had sailed as juniors in our club bring their children or grandchildren to participate in our world-class junior programs.
 At many events we see three generations of families participating as coaches,volunteers, or participants, representing 55 years of junior sailing on Fishing Bay.
 This long-term commitment to excellence produces young sailors whose skills and sportsmanship are respected at every level of competition across the Chesapeake Bay and beyond, including national regattas in which our teams participated in recent years in Texas, Florida, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Rhode Island, Virginia, and Canada.
 We routinely host major regattas, including in recent years the Opti Atlantic Coast Championships, Opti Nationals, and numerous Commonwealth of Virginia Championships.
-In 2019 we will once again host the Annual Fishing Bay Junior Regatta the weekend of June 22 & 23.
+In 2021 we will once again host the Annual Fishing Bay Junior Regatta.
+For more information, please see the FBYC calendar of events.

 The Junior Division is divided into three organizational sections: education, racing, and support.
 At FBYC, parents and grandparents are invited and encouraged to join in the fun and participate as volunteers both on the water and on shore.
 Our philosophy is that if kids have fun sailing with their friends, they will come back for more!
 Last year, more than 250 individual juniors, both members and non-members, participated in our various programs.